JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8000 days**.

-And here is a just a random fact -  **A snake charmer in Bangladesh once found 3,500 poisonous cobras and their eggs hidden underneath the floors of two suburban homes**.
+And here is a just a random fact -  **Vatican City is the smallest country in the world, with a population of 1000 and a size 108.7 acres**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)